ysmaelrequena/Frame-data-API/README.md

 The three methods inside this "Character" class are the following:

 ```
-set_htmltext
+set_htmltext(self)
 ```

 - Gets the HTML from the website it's scraping and it assigns it to the "htmltext" property of the "Character" class.

 ```
-character_scrape
+character_scrape(self)
 ```

-- This class contains the web scraper, it goes to the web page, in this case Supercombo wiki (for any character), and extracts the information, stores it into multiple dictionaries and these are appended into a "character_framedata" dictionary, thus creating a dictionary that contains all the frame data for the character in an organized way that's easy to handle.
+- This method contains the web scraper, it goes to the web page, in this case Supercombo wiki (for any character), and extracts the information, stores it into multiple dictionaries and these are appended into a "character_framedata" dictionary, thus creating a dictionary that contains all the frame data for the character in an organized way that's easy to handle.

 ```
-get_framedata
+get_framedata(self)
 ```

 - Last but no least, this method runs the two methods described above and returns the dictionary with all the information needed.

-  #                                        Storing the data
+###                                        Storing the data

 For the Database, I went with a SQL solution and the RDBMS I used was MySQL.

 The database consists initially of a 'characters' table that contains every character and their ID in the system that will serve as our foreign key to assign their respective moves to them.

+In the ```insert_data_db(move_t, table, character_id)``` function located in the 'character_table_creation' module, the tables for each type of move will be created when it runs for the first character.
+In case the game gets updated, my preferred method of updating my database is dropping the tables in MySQL through a series of predetermined queries already stored in the
-In the ```insert_data_db(move_t, table, character_id)``` function located in the 'character_table_creation' module
+'/MySQL_queries' directory of the project and running the ```main_data_insert_recursion(current_character_id, max_character_id)``` function located in the 'character_table_creation' module.

 I created two modules called 'character_table_creation' and 'db_connection_generic', respectively.